greenelab/deep-review/sections/06_discussion.md

 requirements, and has enabled many large-scale deep learning efforts.
-Early approaches to distributed computation [@tag:Mapreduce @tag:Graphlab] were not suitable for deep learning [@tag:Dean2012_nips_downpour], but significant progress has been made.
+Early approaches to distributed computation [@tag:Mapreduce @tag:Graphlab] were not suitable for deep learning [@tag:Dean2012_nips_downpour], but much progress has been made.
 There now exist a number of algorithms [@tag:Dean2012_nips_downpour @tag:Dogwild
 @tag:Sa2015_buckwild], tools [@tag:Moritz2015_sparknet @tag:Meng2016_mllib
 @tag:TensorFlow], and high-level libraries [@tag:Keras @tag:Elephas] for deep